openstack/trove/doc/source/user/backup-db.rst

       |        test        |
       +--------------------+

-   Use the :command:`trove user-list` command to check that the original user (``user1``) is present on the restored instance.
+   Use the :command:`openstack database user list` command to check that the original user (``user1``) is present on the restored instance.

    .. code-block:: console

-      $ trove user-list INSTANCE_ID
+      $ openstack database user list INSTANCE_ID

       +--------+------+-----------+
       |  name  | host | databases |